chandrakoushik05/MyProject/README.md

 Explain how to launch or run the project locally.
 For example: java -jar target/myproject.jar
 npm start
-Then open http://localhost:8080 in your browser (replace with correct port) (Add any configuration, environment variables setup, or database connection details if relevant.)
+Then open **http://localhost:8080** in your browser (replace with correct port) (Add any configuration, environment variables setup, or database connection details if relevant.)

 **Usage**

 Here’s how to use the application:
-1. Step 1: – do this
+1. Step 1: – Add any items by clicking add
-2. Step 2: – do that
+2. Step 2: – Select the category for which it belongs to
-3. Step 3: – overview of the workflow
+3. Step 3: – Give some advantages for that item rovided
+4. Step 4: – Now search for the item which is stored in database for getting the result of that item

 **Contributing**